damianhakert/damianhakert.github.io/source/comparison/index.html.md

 ### Powerful Issue Tracker
 Quickly set the status, assignee or milestone for multiple issues at the same time or easily filter them on any properties.
 See milestones and issues across projects.

+#### Due date

+In GitLab, you can set a due date for individual issues.
+This is very convenient if you have small tasks with a specific deadline.

+### Move issues between projects

+You can move issues between projects in GitLab.
+All links, history and comments will be copied and the original issue will reference the newly moved issue.
+This makes working with multiple issue trackers much easier.

 ### Search through Commits
 GitLab not only allows you to search through code, but also searches through your commit messages.